 There are two things you can do to get caught up – spend less than you earn and do whatever you can to earn more income.
 Creating a budget is a great strategy you can use to help you spend less than you earn.
 Figure out how much you make each month.
 Determine what you need to spend each month.
 And use the remainder to pay down debt.

 After you’ve created a budget, consider picking up a side hustle to improve your income.
 There are a lot of ways to earn extra money these days.
-Here are a few ideas to consider.
 The great thing about side hustling is that every dollar you earn from your side hustle can go towards paying down your debt.

 If you do these two things – create a budget and earn more income by picking up a side hustle – you’ll be well on your way to improving your financial standing.